BrendonMadison/GP2X/README.md

 ### To Do:
 1.)
-Include tracker reconstruction effects on difermion tracks
+Include tracker resolution effects on difermion tracks (FINISHED) 2.)
+Include ECAL resolution effects on photons (ALMOST FINISHED) 3.)
-2.)
 Include displaced vertex effects on tracker measurements (if any measurable)
-3.)
+4.)
 Add support for hadronic difermion final states
-4.)
+5.)
 Implement (optional) diagnostic fits of the final output